Blendify/blender-manual/blender_docs/manual/editors/3dview/object/properties/relations/layers.rst

 and :kbd:`Alt-1` to :kbd:`Alt-0` for layers 11 through 20 (the bottom row).
 Use :kbd:`Shift` for multiple (de)selection works for these shortcuts too.

-You can select or deselect all Scene Layer buttons at once by pressing :kbd:`\\`.
+You can select or deselect all Scene Layer buttons at once by pressing :kbd:`Backtick`.

 Locking to the Scene